 How much will my divorce lawyer cost?

 The cost of a divorce is directly determined by the amount of time that must be invested in the representation.
 Consequently, uncontested divorces are cheaper than contested divorces.
-Usually cases involving children are more expensive than cases that only involve property division.
+Usually, cases involving children are more expensive than cases that only involve property division.
 The complexity of the dispute determines the fee.
-For a fee quote for your divorce, please contact our office.
+For a free quote for your divorce, please contact our office.

 I’ve been served with a divorce.
 What should I do next?